 Bone broths, broths and stocks are easy enough to make at home.
 In its simplest form, a good bone broth can be nothing more than bones simmered in clean water for a long time.
 Vegetable scraps, herbs and spices add flavor, while vinegar or wine can help to leach minerals from the bone and into the broth.
 While meat broths and traditional stocks can take a few hours to make, bone broth can simmer for days or, in the case of perpetual stock – even a week or longer as you dip in and out of the slow cooker.

 For those of you that haven’t the time, interest or desire to make your own long-simmered bone broths, you can order real bone broth online (see sources) as there’s a smattering of artisan producers who have just recently made their broths available for retail sale.
 It’s a long sight better than storebought bouillons and canned broths, but you’ll spend a lot more than you would by making it at home.

-Sweet with the flavor of long-simmered onions, this French onion soup also takes a savory note from reduced beef stock (learn how to make it here), bay, black peppercorns and thyme.
+Sweet with the flavor of long-simmered onions, this French onion soup also takes a savory note from reduced beef stock, bay, black peppercorns and thyme.

-- 1 tablespoon grass-fed beef tallow (or substitute olive oil, ghee, butter, bacon fat or lard)
+- 1 tablespoon grass-fed beef tallow (available here or substitute clarified butter)

 - 2 bay leaves

 - 3 sprigs thyme

 - 1 teaspoon smoked black peppercorns (available here)